Indicators of financial imbalances

 Credit1 mainland Norway as a share of mainland GDP.
 From 1983 Q1 onwards

 Credit gap.
-Total credit mainland Norway.
+Credit mainland Norway as a share of mainland GDP.
 Deviation from estimated trends.1 Percentage points.
 From 1983 Q1 onwards

 Ratio of house prices to disposable income.1.
 Index.
 1998 Q4=100.
 From 1983 Q1 onwards